 The first step in the restructuring process is the spin-out of the Company's oil & gas assets, with the corresponding cash flow and all other assets transferred to a new wholly-owned subsidiary of the Company.
+As of the date of this MD&A the Company is in the process of transferring the assets to the newly incorporated wholly-owned subsidiary.
 The Company will then spin out the shares of this new subsidiary ("Newco") to its shareholders pursuant to a plan of arrangement ("Plan of Arrangement").
 Following the Plan of Arrangement, Newco will be owned by the current shareholders of the Company and will carry on the oil and gas business of the Company.
 As part of the Plan of Arrangement the Company will move forward to complete the acquisition of Juva.
 The Company's capital structure will be amended to allow the Plan of Arrangement to be completed such that the Company's outstanding shares will be consolidated on a 10:1 ratio and the Company will have not less than \$4,000,000 cash on hand to provide initial financing to Juva.
 It is currently intended that Juva shall complete private placements totalling \$7,700,000.